Bradley Arant Boult Cummings: Bradley Arant Rose & White LLP

-Bradley Arant Rose & White was founded in 1870 as Hewitt & Walker in Elyton, Alabama and would later move to Birmingham, Alabama.
+Bradley Arant Rose & White was founded in 1870 as Hewitt & Walker in Elyton, Alabama, and would later move to Birmingham, Alabama.
 At the time of the firm's merger with Boult Cummings it had over 250 attorneys at six offices.
 Noted attorney Douglas Arant joined the firm in 1923.
 His name was added to the firm name in 1945 and he remained with Bradley Arant Rose & White until his death in 1987.

 Boult Cummings Conners & Berry, PLC

 Boult Cummings Conners & Berry was founded in 1910 in Nashville, Tennessee.
 At the time of the firm's merger with Bradley Arant it had 100 attorneys at its one office in Nashville.

 Merger

 On December 8, 2008, Bradley announced its merger with Boult Cummings Conners & Berry, PLC, with the combined firm taking the name Bradley Arant Boult Cummings LLP.
 The merger became effective on January 1, 2009.
 The combined firm is listed as one of the National Law Journals 250 largest American law firms in its NLJ 250.
 The firm's chairman of the board and managing partner is Jon Skeeters.
 The combined firm is known for major construction company work in Europe and Asia, for multinational pharmaceutical company work in New York and California, for major insurance and financial services work in Texas, Indiana, and Alabama and for working with national tire manufacturers in Tennessee and Georgia.

+In 2026, Bradley entered the AmLaw 100 for the first time as the 100th largest law firm in the United States.